TestDisk

 TestDisk is a free and open-source data recovery utility that helps users recover lost partitions or repair corrupted filesystems.
 TestDisk can collect detailed information about a corrupted drive, which can then be sent to a technician for further analysis.
 TestDisk supports DOS, Microsoft Windows (i.e. NT 4.0, 2000, XP, Server 2003, Server 2008, Vista, Windows 7, Windows 8.1, Windows 10), Linux, FreeBSD, NetBSD, OpenBSD, SunOS, and MacOS.
 TestDisk handles non-partitioned and partitioned media.
 In particular, it recognizes the GUID Partition Table (GPT), Apple partition map, PC/Intel BIOS partition tables, Sun Solaris slice and Xbox fixed partitioning scheme.
 TestDisk uses a command line user interface.
 TestDisk can recover deleted files with 97% accuracy.

 Features

 TestDisk can recover deleted partitions, rebuild partition tables or rewrite the master boot record (MBR).
+EFI GPT is also supported.

 Partition recovery

 TestDisk retrieves the LBA size and CHS geometry of attached data storage devices (i.e. hard disks, memory cards, USB flash drives, and virtual disk images) from the BIOS or the operating system.
 The geometry information is required for a successful recovery.
-TestDisk reads sectors on the storage device to determine if the partition table or filesystem on it requires repair.
-TestDisk can perform deeper checks to locate partitions that have been deleted from a storage device or disk image.
-However, it is up to the user to look over the list of possible partitions found by TestDisk and to select those that they wish to recover.
+TestDisk reads sectors on the storage device to determine if the partition table or filesystem on it requires repair (see next section).

+TestDisk is able to recognize the following partition table formats: